Waikaremoana was formed 2,200 years ago by a huge landslide, which blocked a narrow gorge along the Waikaretaheke River.

 Grey, mallard and paradise ducks are common on the lake edge, and New Zealand scaup, kingfishers and white faced herons are found in sheltered areas.

-Both of New Zealand’s rare native bat species, the long-tailed and short-tailed, are present in the park.
+Both of New Zealand’s rare native bat species, the long-tailed and short-tailed, are present in Te Urewera.

 Deer, pigs and possums are found throughout Te Urewera.
 They have a major impact on the ecology of the forest and its bird life.
-DOC encourages hunting of these animals and permits are available free from any DOC office in the East Coast Hawke’s Bay.
+Te Urewera Board authorises safe and responsible hunting of these animals with a permit.
+Get a permit online.

 Kiwi recovery work

 Work begun in 1991 by Landcare Research NZ into kiwi decline in the area identified that predation of kiwi chicks by stoats was the main cause.
-With assistance from the Bank of New Zealand Kiwi Recovery Programme, DOC and the Lake Waikaremoana Hapu Restoration Trust (a local Maori hapu trust) formed a partnership to halt the decline of kiwi at Waikaremoana.
+DOC and hapū, and then the Lake Waikaremoana Hapū Restoration Trust formed a partnership to halt the decline of kiwi at Waikaremoana.
+Tūhoe now runs the programme.

-The focus has been on predator control on the Puketukutuku Peninsula.
-Traps have been laid to kill stoats, the main threat to kiwi chicks.
-Kiwi numbers and movement are also monitored.
+The focus was initially on the Puketukutuku Peninsula.
+Traps were laid to kill stoats, the main threat to kiwi chicks, kiwi numbers and movement are also monitored.
 Possum and rat trapping complements the programme.

 Kiwi numbers are increasing in the area and visitors may hear their calls at night.
 Only continued intensive predator control will ensure a kiwi population recovery.